ulissesf/qmassa/README.md

 to vary a lot across GPUs and vendors.
 All the power usage values are in watts (W).

-The frequency graph ranges from min to max values and plots the instant driver-requested (if supported) and actual device frequency for each iteration.
+The frequency graphs range from min to max values and plot the instant driver-requested (if supported) and actual device/engines frequency for each iteration.
 The graph legend shows the latest value for those frequencies.
-The graph also indicates the overall status and PL1 throttle reason (for now only valiid on i915 and Xe drivers).
+The graph also indicates the overall status and PL1 throttle reason (for now only valid on i915 and Xe drivers).
 All the frequency values are in MHz.

 #### Driver support